Home / Health & Wellness Articles / Military Archives / The stresses of military life on marriages and families

 The stresses of military life on marriages and families

-“We get many calls about military related issues such as the stresses of moves, changing schools, deployment, how to help a service member with their PTSD, how it is affecting their relationships or about depression and anxiety,” says Goletz.
+Centerstone’s Military Services Director, Anna Goletz, is a military spouse and is familiar with the unique mental health issues that military families face and uses this experience to help other military families in need.
+“We get many calls about military related issues such as the stresses of moves, changing schools, deployment, how to help a service member with their PTSD, how it is affecting their relationships, or their depression and anxiety,” says Goletz.
 “Whatever the mental health issue is, it affects the entire family.”

 Long-term mental health injuries